 When should you give to individual monks?

 This is a question that is not addressed very often and it can cause lots of trouble for monks knowingly and unknowingly.
 Quite often, many monks blindly prompt donors to recite a line of pāḷi before they offer anything to them.
 “Bhikkhu Saṅghassa demi.”
 There are some variations, but that is the generic formula.
 It means, “I give to the community of monks.”
 This is done to give the donor more merit.
-He makes more merit when he gives to a community instead of one single monk because it is simple mathematics!
+He makes more merit when he gives to a community instead of one single monk.
 Even though the monk may prompt such a phrase to the donor, he is likely to be unaware of the procedures to properly handle a community donation.

 When this phrase is said in any language, the donation does not belong to the receiving individual.
 Instead, it now belongs to the community.
 That monk should not use that property until the proper procedure for notifying the community, asking for permission to distribute, and finally distributing according to a fair and agreed upon method is carried out.